bigbridge-nl/product-import/README.md

     $product->global()->setWeight('1.21');

+Setters for all other attributes are available.

-and set a custom attribute like this
+Set a custom attribute like this

     $product->storeView('nl')->setCustomAttribute('door_count', '3');